API Reference > Part II: Authenticate using JWT > Manage data collections > Modify data collections

 Optional.
 Enter a reference identifier for the data collection.

-If you don't specify a reference identifier, Data Marketplace automatically assigns a unique value to the object.
+If you don't specify a reference identifier, Data Marketplace automatically assigns a unique value to the item.
 The reference identifier that Data Marketplace automatically generates contains a prefix.
-The Administrator can specify the prefix of the automatically generated reference identifier in Metadata Command Center.
+The administrator can specify the prefix of the automatically generated reference identifier in Metadata Command Center.

 If you want to specify a reference identifier, ensure that you enter a unique value.
 Ensure that you don't use the prefix value that is configured in Metadata Command Center.

-Required.
+Optional.
 Specify a status for the data collection.
-The status determines whether or not the data collection is available to Data Users.
+The status determines whether the data collection is discoverable to Data Users.

 Enter one of the following values: